kaelzhang/skema/doc/apis.md

 .from(raw, args?: Array, options?: {async: boolean}): any | Promise
 ```

-Processes (purifying, validating and transforming) the given value `raw`
+Processes (purifying, validating and transforming) the given value `raw`, and returns

+- The purified value if `async` is false
+- Or a promise containing the result value if `async` is true.

 ## type()